schmidtDETR/BLSloadR/cran-comments.md

 - Changed all print() or cat() calls to message() or warning().
 - Changed default behavior to not dump as many messages to the console.
 - Added Nevada Department of Employment, Training, and Rehabilitation to Authors in DESCRIPTION with role = 'cph'.
 Package author (David Schmidt) developed code as an employee of the Department, so the Department properly owns the copyright.
+- Corrected errors in examples and successfully ran code through multiple-OS checks in Github Actions for R CMD CHECK.
+- Put examples for `load_bls_dataset()` back in \dontrun because they require manual input during loading process to select from multiple data files (most BLS series appear to have at a minimum a "Current" and an "All" data file, even when the contents are the same).